There are so many crappie lines out there, and for many anglers, choosing the right type of line and pound test can be difficult.

 Furthermore, it has superior abrasion resistance.
 You can safely cast your slip bobber rig right into the thickest cover with no worries whatsoever!

 Its greatest strength is its price, as you can get 300 years for a very reasonable price.

-Thanks to its outstanding quality, this makes it a brilliant choice for both beginners, youngsters, and anglers with a limited budget.
+Thanks to its outstanding quality, this makes it a brilliant choice for both beginners and seasoned anglers, as well as youngsters and anglers with a limited budget.

 What Pound Test Monofilament Is Best for Crappie?

 In most cases, a 6 lb test mono line will be perfect for crappie.
 You can go as low as 4 lb in open water and as high as 8 lb when fishing near heavy cover if you want to.